 Peterborough Agricultural Commission

-Please email firstname.lastname@example.org to apply or for further information and/or the job descriptions.
+Please email firstname.lastname@example.org for further information and/or the job descriptions.

 We are looking for a Program Assistant to support the summer intensive aspect of the program and then take over the farm and educational operations while the program coordinator takes a maternity leave.
 The duties of this position will be split into two seasons of work:

 The Summer Program: (August 7 through August 25th) Assist in operations with, Hannah Bissex, the Program coordinator for the youth summer program.
 This position will run approximately 10 hours a week, primarily in the morning hours with flexibility in the days covered.

 The Fall into Winter Program: (September- December) Assume primary responsibility of farming and educational operations of the program while the coordinator leaves for a 3 month maternity leave.
 This position will run approximately 15 hours a week, primarily in the afternoons.

 Please email email@example.com for further information and/or the full job description.